rbmanez/Prosper-IT-Consulting-Internship/README.md

+## Featured User Stories
+Below are some featured user stories I completed during the entire 8 week (4 sprint) process to conveniently see here.
+To see all of the user stories I completed please see the next section below, [The Four Live Project Sprints](#the-four-live-project-sprints), and its sub heading links.

+For each user story, I answer the following questions:
+1. What is the issue?
+2. Why is this an issue?
+(If applicable)
+3. How is the issue resolved?
+4. What is the end result?

+- ### User Story 1

+- ### User Story 2

+- ### User Story 3

+- ### User Story 4

 ## The Four Live Project Sprints
 Click the headings below in this section to see the completed user stories for those sprints.
-There are also [Featured User Stories](#featured-user-stories) in the next section below.
+There are also [Featured User Stories](#featured-user-stories) in the previous section above.

 ### [Python Live Project Sprint 1](https://github.com/rbmanez/TTA-Live-Project-Sprints/blob/master/PythonLiveProjectSprint1.md)
 #### Project Overview